CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-centurylink-private-cloud-for-vmc-on-aws.md

 ### Overview

-This article is meant to assist users of Cloud Application Manager to configure a CenturyLink Private Cloud for VMWare Cloud on AWS (CPC for VMC) provider, then deploy or register a virtual machines with it.
+This article is meant to assist users of Cloud Application Manager to configure a Lumen Private Cloud for VMWare Cloud on AWS (CPC for VMC) provider, then deploy or register a virtual machines with it.

 ### Audience

-All users of Cloud Application Manager using CenturyLink Private Cloud for VMWare Cloud on AWS providers.
+All users of Cloud Application Manager using Lumen Private Cloud for VMWare Cloud on AWS providers.

 ### Prerequisites

 * An active *Cloud Application Manager* account
-* Access and credentials to a **CenturyLink Private Cloud for VMWare Cloud on AWS**.
+* Access and credentials to a **Lumen Private Cloud for VMWare Cloud on AWS**.
 * A virtual machine template (Linux or Windows) on the VMC.
 Virtual machine templates have to be bootstrapped with the Cloud Application Manager Agent.
 * If the VMC is behind a firewall, the following ports have to be open on the firewall:
   * **443/TCP incoming to VMC server**: for Cloud Application Manager to make API calls on VMC.